oh-my-fish/plugin-apt/README.md

 Plugin for [Oh My Fish][omf-link].

-A lightweight APT utility for quickly managing packages.
+A lightweight APT utility for quickly managing APT packages, the package management system typically used in Debian and Ubuntu.

 ## Install